 - Cast by Balance or Restoration Druids.
 Your spells has no mana cost for 10 seconds.

 - A Holy Priest talent that allows healers’ spells cost no mana for 12 sec.

 - Reduces the mana cost of your spells by 735-2938 mana (0,1%-0,3%) depending on the shuffling of the deck (Ace to Nine).

 Here’s a list of what traits a good healer has in my experience.
 If you want to advance and become a better healer, try to improve yourself on all these points.

 - Class Competence

 - Encounter Knowledge

 - Environment Awareness

 Encounter knowledge means that the healer is aware of all the mechanics in the upcoming fight and how the damage pattern looks like.
 When does high damage occur, when are the downtimes?
 This way the healer can prepare and adapt spell selection accordingly.
 Many healers know little of the encounter they’re healing, especially mechanics that doesn’t directly affect them.
 But knowing all the different tank and DPS mechanics means that you can tell on beforehand if they’re executed properly.
 If you see a player fail on a certain mechanic, you’ll have much better reaction time and a higher chance of saving the situation.
-You can find this type of knowledge in my Encounter Guides.

 Environment Awareness means that you can dodge fire and execute different mechanics while you heal at the same time.
 This is incredibly important and a trademark for a good player.
 Environment awareness also go hand in hand with encounter knowledge since it is endlessly easier to dodge mechanics you know are coming.